 - Your doctor gave you incorrect or unsuitable medication or treatment based on their incorrect diagnosis, and your health has been negatively affected as a result

-Failing to diagnose an injury or illness at the first opportunity can lead to further complications.
+Unfortunately, there are many conditions that can be misdiagnosed.
+Failing to diagnose any injury or illness at the first opportunity can lead to further complications, including deterioration in physical health, impact on mental health and in certain circumstances, death.
 Below are some conditions that can lead to serious complications if they aren’t diagnosed at the earliest opportunity.